-■NOTE: Once proper backlash and end-play are established, the gear case can be assembled.
-Proceed to Assembling Differential Assembly.
+■NOTE: Once proper backlash and end-play are established, the gear case can be assembled (see Disassembling Differential Assembly in this sub-section).

 Assembling Differential Assembly

 1. With the pinion gear and new bearings installed, place the selected (backlash) shim on the gear case side of the ring gear with the chamfered side toward the ring gear; then install into gear case/differential housing.